University of Georgia: Organization and administration

-The university has eighteen schools and colleges, the titles "college" or "school" not indicating any distinction between them for the university.
-Until the School of Medicine is staffed, in addition to the colleges and schools, the university is home to the University of Georgia/Medical College of Georgia Medical Partnership that provides education leading to the Doctor of Medicine (M.D.) degree from the University of Georgia as well as extensive facilities for medically related education and research at the University of Georgia.
+The university has 21 schools and colleges, where the titles "college" or "school" do not indicate any distinction between them for the university.
+The university added a medical school that has its first class in the fall of 2026 and provides education leading to the Doctor of Medicine (M.D.) degree from the University of Georgia as well as extensive facilities for medically related education and research at the University of Georgia.
 In the construction phase is a $100 million facility set to open in 2026 to provide training for at least 60 more University of Georgia medical students.
+In 2025, a school of nursing was authorized for classes to begin in 2027.

 The President of the University of Georgia (Jere Morehead) is the head administrator and is appointed and overseen by the Georgia Board of Regents.
 University of Georgia has had 22 presidents since its founding in 1785.
 Each individual college and school is headed by a dean.
 The university has a student-to-faculty ratio of 17 students per faculty member.

-According to the 2018–2019 estimated cost of attendance, based on a nine-month academic year for an average undergraduate student, the tuition and fees for Georgia residents is $11,830, and $30,404 for non-residents.
-The tuition and fees for an average international undergraduate student (based on a nine-month academic year) is $30,392.
+According to the 2026–2027 estimated cost of attendance, based on a nine-month academic year for an average undergraduate student, the tuition and fees for Georgia residents is $10,881, and $32,551 for non-residents.
+The tuition and fees for an average international undergraduate student (based on a nine-month academic year) is $33,475.